The application cycle for the Summer 2024 Workshop will open on December 15, 2023, and will close on March 5, 2024.

 Stipend, Tenure, and Conditions of Award

-Teachers selected to participate as Wide-Open Town Scholars will receive a $1,200 stipend at the end of the workshop session.
-Stipends are intended to help cover travel expenses to and from the project location, books, and ordinary living expenses.
+Teachers selected to participate in a Landmarks program will receive a $1,300.00 stipend at the end of the workshop session.
+Stipends are intended to help defray workshop-related expenses such as travel, lodging, and meals.
 Stipends are taxable.

-Summer Scholars are required to attend all scheduled meetings and to engage fully as professionals in all project activities.
-Participants who do not complete the full tenure of the workshop will receive a reduced stipend.
+Landmarks program participants are required to attend all scheduled meetings and to engage fully as professionals in all project activities.
+Participants who do not complete the full tenure of the project will receive a reduced stipend.

-At the end of the workshop, Wide-Open Town Scholars will be asked to provide an assessment of their workshop experience, especially in terms of its value to their personal and professional development.
-These confidential evaluations will become a part of the project’s grant file.
+At the end of the workshop, participants will be asked to provide an assessment of their workshop experience, especially in terms of its value to their personal and professional development.
+These confidential online evaluations will become a part of the project’s grant file.

 - a completed application form,

-- a résumé or short biography with contact information for a professional reference, and
+- a resume or short biography with contact information for one professional reference, and

-- an application essay (no longer than two double-spaced pages) as outlined below.
+- an application essay (no longer than two double-spaced pages) answering the prompts below.

-The application form must be filled out online.
+The application form must be filled out online through the following link.

 Please follow the prompts; be sure to indicate your first and second choices of workshop dates.
 You should receive a copy of your responses once you submit the form.
-Please save your responses to include in your application packet.
+Please save a copy of your responses.

 The application essay should be no more than two double-spaced pages.
 The essay should address your professional background; interest in the subject of the workshop; special perspectives, skills, or experiences that would contribute to the workshop; and how the experience would enhance your teaching or school service.